 While the ‘baby blues’ used to describe that first week-ish of parenthood is almost inevitable, postnatal depression is a completely separate worry.
-It is common - affecting 1 in 7 mums throughout the United States* - but it is not normal.
+It is common - affecting 1 in 5 mums and 1 in 10 dads Australia wide* - but it is not normal.
 The symptoms and experiences are much more challenging, and it’s a long and windy road if you choose to confront this illness alone.

 Model, content creator, and mum-of-two, Tahlia Giumelli, harnessed the connection of her online community during some very dark times after her second pregnancy, and continues to lift the veil on topics of motherhood that many still deem taboo.

 Here’s what Tahlia had to say when we asked her about motherhood (messy bits included)...